anvaralimuhammed/Dcumentation/README.md

 ---

+## 10. Add 2.1.3 SDK files

+This steps are Similar to pure cocos SDK integration.
+Files have to copy from 'BootFlutter213'.

+1. First run '3-prepareUpStore' tool before copying the files
+2. Copy 'LoadScene' and 'Ext' folders from assets folder, to your cocos project assets folder
+3. Copy 'node_modules' to your cocos root folder -- if 'node_modules' not found then you have to run `npm install` at 'BootFlutter213' folder
-## 10. Copy build-templates folder from UPStoreTools/BootFlutter213/ and paste to you Cocos root folder
+4. Copy build-templates folder from UPStoreTools/BootFlutter213/ and paste to you Cocos root folder From

-From

 ![Alt text](Screenshots/bootflutter213bt.png)
 To
 ![Alt text](Screenshots/cocosRoot213.png)

 ---